 I analyzed and overanalyzed the pictures I took of Radek Matthayus after the conference, and I’m pretty damn sure he wasn’t looking my way in either of them.
 I’m also sure the last thing I did before I put away my phone was NOT looking at his picture, so why does the screen light up to it?
 And why is he looking straight back at me, like he knows where I’m standing and what I’m doing, when I know for a fact I photographed the side of his face TWICE?

 The blue in his eyes seems strange too.
 Frowning, I bend down to get a better look.
 No, the blue isn’t strange.
 His eyeballs seem rolled backwards, revealing the whites, his skin pale, a ghost staring back at me.
 His blood red lips go pale as death, and a grin begins to stretch along his face slowly, the skin cracking.

-I jolt backwards, pressing myself against the wall behind me.
+I jolt backwards, knocking down the stool behind me.
 On the kitchenette counter, the screen goes dark.
-I don’t feel safe enough to fall asleep again, yet by the time dawn begins rippling along the horizon I’ve formed a reasonable theory in my head—Radek Matthayus is a powerful man who probably wields technology as well as his bank account.
-He must have had some nerdy wizard hack into my phone from his parents’ dark attic room, and scare me witless as punishment for making pretty boy look bad all over national press.
+I don’t feel safe enough to fall asleep again, yet by the time dawn begins rippling along the horizon I’ve formed a reasonable theory in my head—Radek Matthayus is a powerful man who can pay big for manipulating technology.
+He must have had some tech wizard hack into my phone from some basement, and scare me witless as punishment for making pretty boy look bad all over national press.
 The more I think about it, the more my ego swells.
 One way or the other, the prince has taken serious notice of me.

 Stay tuned for more next week!
-This one will be hot and steamy 🙂
+It will get dark and dangerous 🙂